Yarrow, Achillea spp., is a semi-evergreen flowering perennial in the aster, or Asteraceae family.

 Germination takes one to two weeks.
 Ideal conditions include a temperature of 65-70°F and 90% humidity.

 Once sprouted, the temperature may be reduced to 55-60°F.

 You can thin the seedlings and transplant the sturdiest plants to individual pots at this time, and fertilize with a high nitrogen fertilizer according to the package instructions.

 Alternatively, you may direct sow seeds in the garden at a depth of 1/2 inch, after the last average frost date for your region has passed.

 Apply high nitrogen fertilizer once, just after the seeds sprout.
 Expect flowers in the second year.

 You can make new plants by dividing mature ones in early spring.
 The advantage of this method is that divisions will replicate the exact traits of the parent plant.

-Choose a section of plant with 2-3 stems and cut straight down through the thick rhizomes to separate it from the main clump, for immediate planting elsewhere.
+Choose a section of plant with two or three stems and cut straight down through the thick rhizomes to separate it from the main clump, for immediate planting elsewhere.

 For more information about how to do this, check out our guide to dividing perennials.

 From Tip Cuttings

 To propagate cuttings, take a sharp knife and cleanly cut a stem of soft spring growth off at the third or fourth leaf node down from the top, about six inches long.

 Remove the lower two leaves to reveal a bare stem.

 Place the stem into potting medium, such as a mixture of vermiculite or perlite and peat moss.

 Place in a greenhouse or other sunny location with low humidity and temperatures of approximately 50-60°F.